Chapter 13

 It’s easy to overlook the appendix after putting together a detailed report, but all that glorious research data needs to be accounted for and referenced clearly.
 Plus, you never know to what extent your team will want to dive into it.
 Your appendix is also where you’ll want to include secondary research that didn’t make the cut but backs up your research.

-9 Ways to present UX research findings
+9 ways to present UX research findings

 UX research reporting will look a little different depending on your internal personas and organizational culture.
 First, ask yourself: who is your audience?
 Who needs to see the report, and who will benefit from seeing it?
 This will help determine how to present your user research report.